 Only God is not done with Elijah.
 And he lets Elijah know this by sending him a meal.
 Because without the strength that comes with eating, Elijah surely is done.
 And without the strength that comes with eating this particular meal from God’s own hand?
 Elijah surely could not have done what needed to be done next.
 Or at least that’s what the angel says.
 Without eating, this particular journey would simply be too much.

 Perhaps at one time or another you have found yourself exactly where Elijah found himself.
 Oh, I would venture to say that our ministerial ‘successes’ pale in comparison to his and most of us have not lived under the death threats of our adversaries.
 Even so.
-I have certainly heard plenty of pastors wondering what else they could do with this particular degree.
+I have certainly heard plenty of pastors wondering what else they possibly could do with the particular degree they earned in seminary.
 No doubt this is true for all of us, regardless of what work calls us.